CFAES Give Today

 Insect Control

-Many insects will feed on corn throughout the growing season, but only a handful cause economic injury necessitating control measures.
-We have seen a recent shift of insect control to more preventative practices (e.g., transgenics), but if the pest pressure is not present, then the benefit derived from these treatments will not outweigh the cost of treatment.
+Many insects will feed on corn throughout the growing season, but only a handful occasionally cause economic injury necessitating control measures.
+We have seen a shift of insect control to more preventive practices (e.g., transgenics), but if the pest pressure is not present, then the benefit derived from these treatments will not outweigh the cost of treatment.
 In general, corn insects are controlled by three tactics.
-First, transgenic corn will express proteins from the bacteria Bacillus thuringiensis (Bt) which will provide season long control, but is only active for certain pests (for a complete list see: msuent.com/assets/pdf/28BtTraitTable2016.pdf).
-Bt varieties can protect against above-ground pests, below-ground or both, de- pending on the variety.
-A refuge (a certain percentage of the field containing non-Bt corn) must still be planted; the percentage and placement (either a separate or integrated, i.e., refuge-in-the-bag) varies depending on the traits present.
-Second, seed can be coated with insecticidal seed treatments, which offers preventative control of secondary and minor pests.
-However these seed treatments are short lived (the activity window is about 30 days after planting) and have also been linked to a negative impact on honey bees and other pollinators, so it is important to use them judiciously.
-Finally, soil or foliar-applied insecticides can be used, although the need for foliar application of insecticides has become extremely rare because of Bt corn.
-Information on insecticides can be found here: oardc.ohio-state.edu/ag/images/545_Final_2013(3).pdf.
+First, transgenic corn will express proteins from the bacteria Bacillus thuringiensis (Bt), which will provide season-long control but is active only for certain pests (for a complete list, visit texasinsects.org/bt-corn-trait-table.html).
+Bt hybrids can protect against above-ground pests, below-ground, or both, depending on the hybrid.
+A refuge (a certain percentage of the field containing non-Bt corn) must still be planted; the percentage and placement (either separate or integrated, i.e., refuge-in-the-bag) vary depending on the traits present.
+Second, seeds can be coated with insecticidal seed treatments, offering preventive control of secondary and minor pests.
+However, these seed treatments are short-lived (the activity window is about 30 days after planting) and have also been linked to a negative impact on honey bees and other pollinators, so it is important to use them judiciously.
+Finally, soil or foliarapplied insecticides can be used, although the need for foliar application of insecticides has become extremely rare because of Bt corn.
+Information on insecticides can be found at aginsects.osu.edu/sites/aginsects/files/ imce/2021%20IPM%20Guide%20Online%20Version. pdf.
+The risk of injury from insects will vary largely depending on weather and region.
+Knowledge of the pests’ biology, field history, and scouting will help limit the damage from insects and slugs.

-FLEA BEETLE These tiny, black beetles with long jumping legs can sometimes cause injury after mild winters.
+• Flea Beetle.These tiny, black beetles with long jumping legs can sometimes cause injury after mild winters.
 While their feeding is usually not economic, they can vector pathogens that cause Stewart’s wilt and leaf blight.
 Economic losses from the beetle or the pathogen are rare.
-Flea beetles can be controlled by insecticidal seed treatments or by foliar application (if > 3 percent of plants are wilted and dying and beetles are still active).
+Flea beetles can be controlled by insecticidal seed treatments or by foliar application (if more than 3% of plants are wilted and dying and beetles are still active).

-SEEDCORN MAGGOT The larvae of flies, these maggots will feed on corn seed or early emerging plants.
-The larvae are small, white and legless, resembling a grain of rice and can be found feeding on or near the young plant.
+• Seedcorn Maggot.The larvae of flies, these maggots will feed on corn seed or early-emerging plants.
+The larvae are small, white, and legless, resembling a grain of rice, and can be found feeding on or near the young plant.
 Although rare, significant losses in plant stand can occur.
-Fields with the highest risk of seedcorn maggots have high organic matter (for example recent manure application), or green cover crops that are tilled under with corn planted five to 10 days later.
+Fields with the highest risk of seedcorn maggots have high organic matter (for example recent manure application) or green cover crops that are tilled under with corn planted five to 10 days later.
 Early-planted fields are also at higher risk.
-Adult maggots are attracted to the odor from decaying matter and lay eggs.
+Adult maggots are attracted to the odor of decaying matter and lay eggs.
 Damage includes poor emergence, gaps in the row, or weak and stunted plants.
-Most insecticidal seed treatments (excluding imidacloprid) provide control, and soil-applied insecticides will also protect against damage.
+Most insecticidal seed treatments (excluding imidacloprid) provide control and soil-applied insecticides will also protect against damage.
 There are no thresholds or rescue treatments, and replanting may be needed in heavily damaged fields.

-EUROPEAN CORN BORER Once the most common and important insect pest in Ohio, European corn borer numbers have declined significantly due to the use of Bt corn.
-There are two generations per year: the first generation attacks whorl stage corn, while the second generation at- tacks ears.
-If corn does not include above ground Bt traits, foliar applications may be needed if 75 percent of stand in V-stage corn shows evidence of damage.
-Controlling second generation is more difficult, and depends on the presence of eggs or early larvae.
-Late planted corn is at higher risk for second generation infestation.
+• European Corn Borer.Once the most common and important insect pest in Ohio, European corn borer numbers have declined significantly due to the use of Bt corn.
+There are two generations per year: the first generation attacks whorl-stage corn, whereas the second generation attacks ears.
+If corn does not include aboveground Bt traits, foliar applications may be needed if 75% of stand in V-stage corn shows evidence of damage.
+Controlling second generation is more difficult and depends on the presence of eggs or early larvae.
+Late-planted corn is at higher risk for second-generation infestation.

-WESTERN CORN ROOTWORM This beetle has replaced European corn borer as the most important insect pest of corn.
+• Western Corn Rootworm.This beetle has replaced the European corn borer as the most important insect pest of corn.
 The major damage is caused by the larvae, which emerge in the soil around mid-June and feed on developing corn roots.
 Significant lodging can occur if roots are not protected, decreasing yield.
-Rootworms can be controlled by Bt varieties, soil insecticides, and insecticidal seed treatments; however the latter do not perform well under high rootworm pressure.
-Furthermore, in the Western Corn Belt, rootworms are now resistant to a few Bt varieties, but this has not been found in Ohio.
-Continuous corn fields are at the highest risk for both high rootworm populations and Bt resistance, since adults tend to mate and lay eggs in corn fields.
-In recent history, a variant of rootworms would disperse into soybean fields and lay eggs, putting first year corn at risk; however the occurrence of this variant has not been seen in Ohio since 2009.
+Rootworms can be controlled by Bt varieties, soil insecticides, and insecticidal seed treatments; however, the latter does not perform well under high rootworm pressure.
+Furthermore, in the Western Corn Belt, rootworms are now resistant to a few Bt hybrids, but this has not been found in Ohio.
+Continuous cornfields are at the highest risk for both high rootworm populations and Bt resistance since adults tend to mate and lay eggs in corn fields.
+In recent history, a variant of rootworms would disperse into soybean fields and lay eggs, putting first-year corn at risk; however, the occurrence of this variant has not been seen in Ohio since 2009.
 Rootworm populations also tend to be higher in western Ohio.
-There are no rescue treatments available for larvae feeding, but digging and inspecting roots can provide some indication of risk the next year, if growing continuous corn.
-Continuous corn fields with a history of rootworm pressure may consider using Bt varieties, or a soil insecticide at planting.
-It is not recommended to use both, as this is not economical and places unnecessary se- lection pressure on rootworms.
+There are no rescue treatments available for larvae feeding, but digging and inspecting roots can provide some indication of risk the next year if growing continuous corn.
+Continuous cornfields with a history of rootworm pressure may consider using Bt hybrids or a soil insecticide at planting.
+It is not recommended to use both, as this is not economical and places unnecessary selection pressure on rootworms.
 Rootworm adults may also feed on foliage or silks.
 In rare occasions, this can impact pollination and kernel set.
-Thresholds are set at five adult beetles per silk mass (25 total silk masses), and if silks are not brown and clipped to one-half inch length from the husk.
-Most clipping occurs at the edge of the field, so inspecting of entire field is necessary.
+Thresholds are set at five adult beetles per silk mass (25 total silk masses), and if silks are not brown, and clipped to 1/2 inch from the husk.
+Most clipping occurs at the edge of the field, so inspection of the entire field is necessary.

 Disease Management

-3. Balanced fertility is the key to vigorous, well-developed plants.
+3. Balanced fertility is the key to vigorous, welldeveloped plants.
 High rates of nitrogen, especially when excessive in relation to potassium, favor the development of stalk rot and some leaf diseases.
 Use recommended levels of nitrogen, phosphorus, and potassium based on soil tests.

-4. Crop rotation and destroying corn residues by tillage reduces the number of disease organisms surviving in the field.
+4. Crop rotation and destroying corn residues by tillage reduce the number of disease organisms surviving in the field.
 However, reduced tillage should be practiced to conserve energy and to protect soil from loss through erosion.
 When corn is planted after corn, especially under reduced tillage production, these disease management practices are lost.
 Other disease management practices, such as growing highly resistant hybrids and applying a fungicide, become essential to compensate for not having tillage and crop rotation as management options.

 6. Control insects and weeds in and around fields.
-Insects such as rootworm, ear worm and stalk borer create wounds that serve as entry points for fungi causing stalk and ear rots.
+Insects such as rootworm, ear worm, and stalk borer create wounds that serve as entry points for fungi, causing stalk and ear rots.
 The corn flea beetle serves as the vector of Stewart’s leaf blight bacterium.
 Some weeds act as reservoirs for corn pathogens.
-In southern Ohio, eradicate Johnsongrass to eliminate the reservoir for corn viruses and their insect vectors.
+In southern Ohio, eradicate johnsongrass to eliminate the reservoir for corn viruses and their insect vectors.

 7. Fungicide application may be justified in commercial corn production fields only if susceptible hybrids are grown and conditions are favorable for disease development.
 Popcorn and inbreds grown for seed production are generally more susceptible to leaf diseases than dent corn and should be scouted for leaf diseases regularly.
-Fungicides are most effective against foliar diseases when applied at tassel or silking (VT or R1); the most consistent yield responses are achieved when applications are made at VT/R1; and the highest yield responses are usually seen when fungicides are applied under disease-favorable conditions/situations.
-Early, pre-tassel applications or applications made in the absence of disease (when the hybrid is resistant or conditions are not favorable for disease development) often do not result in yield responses that are high enough to offset fungicide application cost.
+Fungicides are most effective against foliar diseases when applied at tassel or silking (VT or R1); the most consistent yield responses are achieved when applications are made at VT/R1; and the highest yield responses are usually seen when fungicides are applied under diseasefavorable conditions/situations.
+Early, pre-tassel applications or applications made in the absence of disease (when the hybrid is resistant or conditions are not favorable for disease development) often do not result in yield responses that are high enough to offset fungicide application costs.

 8. Survey fields in the fall prior to harvest to determine the incidence of stalk rot.
 A rapid and easy technique to determine the incidence of stalk rot is the squeeze method.
-Grasp the base of the stalk above the brace roots and squeeze the stalk between the thumb and first two fingers.
+Grasp the base of the stalk above the brace roots and squeeze the stalk between the thumb and the first two fingers.
 Stalks with significant rot will crush easily.
 Those fields with the greatest percentage of rotted stalks should be harvested first to avoid losses resulting from lodged corn.